aubreypwd/zsh-plugin-yt2mp3/README.md

 # `yt2mp3`

-Feunction to download a YouTube video as an mp3.
+Function to download a YouTube video as an mp3.

 ## Usage